 Create a pre-arrival checklist

 Proper planning can help you overcome moving stress and anxiety that you’ve missed something along the way.
-Use the journey feature in the Arrive app to stay on top of your task list and for valuable, timely newcomer resources delivered to you in one place, right when you need them.

 - Make a list of all the things you need to do before moving, such as selling your furniture and vehicle, gathering medical records and other documents, packing and moving your belongings, booking flight tickets, and securing temporary accommodation in Canada.

 - Research the weather in your city before you start packing.
 If you’re arriving in winter, be sure to pack enough warm clothes for your first few weeks.
 If you’ve moving to Canada from a warm country, don’t let the cold weather worry you, but be prepared to purchase winter clothing in Canada.

 - Research tasks you’ll need to complete in your first 100 days after arriving in Canada so you’re not caught off guard at the last minute.

 Start your job search before you arrive in Canada

 Finding your first job in Canada can take time.
 You can get a head-start by using the pre-arrival period to prepare for your job search.
 By starting early, you’ll be able to choose a province and city where your skills are in demand.
 You’ll also be able to better understand the scope of your job in Canada and set your expectations for the types of jobs and salaries that’ll be available to you.

 - Research and shortlist companies you want to work with in Canada.